 The Adjustment of Status is the last part of all green card processes.
 Form I-485, the Adjustment of Status, must be filed with USCIS to complete the process.
 Once the form has been approved, the employee will be issued a green card to indicate a successful change in status from H-1B to permanent resident.

-For more information on the transition from H-1B to green card, read Envoy’s Green Card Tips and Tactics.
+If you have any questions or want more information on the transition from H-1B to green card, we are happy to help!